wezlemin/delta-docs/internal-sideloading/ksign-tutorial.md

 6. Go to your device's home screen and wait until the new KSign app installs, which will turn into a Delta.
 You can now click it and play Roblox.

 ## ESign Method
-> Read ESign "Ysign" Method
+> Read ESign "Ysign" Method if you use khoindvn ESign, NOT this.
 1. Open ESign and click the ... button.
 2. Click Import and add your Delta IPA file.
 3. Go back to [https://khoindvn.io.vn](https://khoindvn.io.vn) (the website, because the bookmark will not work) and click Download Certificate.
 If the button does not work, click [here](https://khoindvn.io.vn/document/DNS/ESignCert.zip).
 You can also download the certificates from [https://techybuff.com/ksign](https://techybuff.com/ksign).